sitespeedio/sitespeed.io/docs/_posts/2019-09-11-sitespeed.io-10.0.md

 ## New metrics in Chrome 77

 With the release of the latest Chrome you get some new metrics that we automatically collects and sends to Graphite/InfluxDB.
-The new metrics is [Largest Contentful Paint (LCP)](https://web.dev/largest-contentful-paint), [element timings for text and images](https://wicg.github.io/element-timing/) and [Layout instability monitoring](https://web.dev/layout-instability-api).
+The new metrics are [Largest Contentful Paint (LCP)](https://web.dev/largest-contentful-paint), [element timings for text and images](https://wicg.github.io/element-timing/), and [Layout instability monitoring](https://web.dev/layout-instability-api).

 You can find all the new metrics in the *Metrics* tab.